w3f/polkadot-wiki/docs/learn/learn-assets.md

 ---
 id: learn-assets
-title: Assets on Polkadot
+title: Assets
-sidebar_label: Assets on Polkadot
+sidebar_label: Assets
-description: Learn about fungible and non-fungible assets in the Polkadot network.
+description: Learn about fungible and non-fungible assets in the Polkadot ecosystem.
 slug: ../learn-assets
 ---